withastro/docs/src/pages/en/guides/cms/wordpress.md

 ---
 title: Headless Wordpress & Astro
-description: Using Wordpress as a Headless CMS in your Astro project
+description: Add content to your Astro project using Wordpress as a CMS
 layout: ~/layouts/CMSLayout.astro
 stub: true
 ---